Activation Steering for Aligned Open-ended Generation without Sacrificing Coherence: Discussion

+Finally, we show that our direction, when extracted from the aligned model, is still effective at correcting dishonesty even after the model was fine-tuned on a narrow set of poisoned data (i.e., emergent misalignment).
+This is a promising indication that the same steering direction may work across different alignment states, being more robust to fine-tuning than safety SFT ~\citep{betley2026training, qi2024finetuning}.

 Prior steering evaluations rely on single-turn prompts, which overestimate steering effectiveness \citep{pres2024reliable}.
-Our multi-turn protocol is the first systematic assessment of steering under conversational drift.
-We find that all methods maintain trait expression across turns, but with a clear differentiation: StTP and StMP produce substantially less repetition amplification than SwFC, while tracking the aligned baseline's embedding projection more closely.
-The baseline itself accumulates sentence reuse (repetition is inherent to long conversations), but steering amplifies this effect, inversely proportional to intervention selectivity.
+Our multi-turn protocol is the first systematic assessment of steering during extended interactions.
+We find that all methods maintain trait expression across turns, but with a clear differentiation: StTP and StMP produce substantially less text repetition than SwFC.
+The unsteered baselines accumulate it too, since repetition is inherent to long conversations, but steering amplifies this effect.

 Several limitations scope our claims.
-We evaluate one misalignment source (malicious system prompts) on two traits and two architectures; generalization to other threat models and model families is untested.
 Steering requires white-box access, which precludes its application to closed-source APIs.
 The linear assumption may not capture all safety-relevant features~\citep{engels2025not}, and \citet{joad2026multidirection} show that different non-compliance types involve geometrically distinct directions, suggesting a single vector may be insufficient for some threats.
 Steering's dual-use potential also warrants caution: \citet{korznikov2025rogue} showed that even random vectors increase harmful compliance, and \citet{xiong2026externalities} found benign steering can raise jailbreak vulnerability.
-Our projection-aware gating may partially mitigate this, since random vectors are unlikely to satisfy distributional intervention criteria.
+Our projection-aware gating may partially mitigate this, since random vectors are unlikely to satisfy our distributional intervention criteria.

-Because StTP and StMP intervene only when a token's projection falls below the decision boundary, they can, in principle, remain continuously active without degrading capability, serving as a lightweight safety net.
-This is relevant because misalignment can also arise from benign fine-tuning~\citep{qi2024finetuning}, emergent misalignment~\citep{betley2026training}, and goal misgeneralization.
-A defense that operates continuously on activations rather than inputs could, in principle, catch any of these, positioning selective steering as a complementary safety layer to other defenses.
-Findings by \citet{soligo2025convergent} show that models fine-tuned on different misalignment-inducing datasets develop similar linear representations mediating the misaligned state.
-If this holds broadly, the same steering vectors could provide correction regardless of misalignment origin, a hypothesis that our framework makes directly testable.